stakemeet/web-service/README.md

 ### Set up a Postgres database

 Set up a Postgres database locally or use your favorite provider.
+You can do this by running `local-docker-dummy` And your url would be something like "postgresql://postgres:dudeThisIsInsecure!@localhost:5432"

 ### Configure environment variables